HarryXiong24/Xbear-React/README.md

 ### Hint

-The simple example is located in the examples folder, so the packaging file entry set by Webpack is located in index.ts under the examples folder.
+The simple example is located in the example folder, so the packaging file entry set by Webpack is located in index.ts under the example folder.